the-nayshe-5/Recession-Python-Dashboard/README.md

    - Dash
    - Plotly Express
 4. After ensuring you have all the necessary packages installed, go to your Terminal and run command `python Recession_Dashboard.py`.
-5. The dashboard will open on your default browser using a local host.
+5. The dashboard will start running on your default browser using a local host.
+6. To navigate to the dashboard, ctrl+click on the local IP Address given in the terminal.

 Voila! <br>
 Hope you found the process insightful!